 Scenic Views from the Trail

-Right from the start, the Sprague Lake hike dazzled us with bountiful fall colors adorning sweeping hills and mountainsides nearby.
-As we were getting closer to the final stretch of the trail, the Colorado’s Rockies, including Hallett Peak, Flattop Mountain, and Otis Peak, and distant views of the Continental Divide greeted us from the opposite side.
+Right from the start, the Sprague Lake hike dazzled us with bountiful fall colors adorning surrounding sweeping hills and mountainsides.
+As we were getting closer to the final stretch of the trail, the Colorado’s Rockies, including Hallett Peak, Flattop Mountain, and Otis Peak, and the distant views of the Continental Divide greeted us from the opposite side.

-Although Rocky Mountain National Park had already pampered us with some of the best sights, the towering over the lake mountains still looked too irresistible.
-I had to capture these as well.
-Meanwhile, Roshan perched on one of many benches spread along the Sprague Lake Trail and enjoyed his last hike in the most relaxed manner.
+Although Rocky Mountain National Park had already pampered us with some of the best sights, the mountains, towering over the lake, still looked too irresistible.
+I had to capture them.
+Meanwhile, Roshan perched on one of many benches spread along the Sprague Lake Trail and enjoyed his last hike in the most relaxing manner.

 Camping: For those who think of camping in the area, hike along the Sprague Lake Trail for approximately 0.4 miles.
 At a trail junction, veer off the well-trodden path and follow a side trail to a tent campsite.

-If the leisurely walk around Sprague Lake alone is sufficient to you, hike to the footbridge you started at and head back to the parking lot.
+If a leisurely walk around Sprague Lake is sufficient to you, then hike to the footbridge you started at and head back to the parking lot.